Vanilla-Extract/VanillaExtract/README.md

 An open source recreation of [Vanilla Tweaks](https://vanillatweaks.net/picker/resource-packs/) for the Faithful x32 Texturepack by [The Faithful Team](https://faithful.team/).

 A guide on making modules is coming soon so stay tuned!
+For now check out [this commit](https://github.com/Banakin/FaithfulTweaks/commit/4591749e34ed5151675eec693b40d28588471928).

 `Notice: Icon/HUD modules, options background modules, and menu panorama modules are not implemented in the raditional fashon`